 Lead: Stesha Pasachnik

-Workdays: 2nd Friday of the month from 9:30 am to 11:30 am unless otherwise noted
+Workdays: 2nd and 4th Fridays of the month from 9:30 am to 11:00 am unless otherwise noted

 The Fort Worth Zoo Pollinator Grow Zone located at 1989 Colonial Parkway, Fort Worth, TX 76110 was established in 2019 by Co-ordinators, Amy Coslik and Rebecca Gonzales with help and support from the Fort Worth Zoo and a Partners for Fish & Wildlife Program grant.
 The Grow Zone was set up response to the National Wildlife Federation’s Monarch Pledge for which Fort Worth was named a Champion City in 2019.
 The space sits on the east side of the Zoo parking lot with a potential of educating over 1 million visitors each year on the importance of pollinators and native plants.